Richard Beymer: 20th Century Fox

 Beymer was given the role of Nick Adams in Hemingway's Adventures of a Young Man (1962) for Fox, with an all-star supporting cast.
 Producer Jerry Wald says he and director Martin Ritt agreed that Beymer was "the young actor I think stands the best chance of being the next Gary Cooper."
-During filming Beymer met Sharon Tate and it was he who encouraged her to get into acting.
+During filming, Beymer met Sharon Tate, and he encouraged her to get into acting.
 The film was a big flop.

 Beymer had a significant role in the film The Longest Day (1962), which was successful, but he was unhappy with his acting in the film.
 "They tried to make me the nice kid next door," he said.
 "That's just not me.
-They said just play you - but I am not the all American boy."
+They said just play you - but I am not the all-American boy."

-In December 1962, Richard Zanuck of Fox wanted Beymer in Illicit, based on a story by Vera Caspary but the film was not made; neither was A Promise at Dawn with Ingrid Bergman after Fox studio shut down temporarily due to cost overruns.

 Beymer started attending daily classes at the Actors Studio.
 "I just want to learn and be as professional as I can," he said.

 Producer Wald and director Franklin Schaffner cast Beymer in The Stripper (1963) with Joanne Woodward, which was critically acclaimed but not a big hit.
 Beymer returned to New York.
 "I got sick of the whole thing and I left," he said.

 Semi-retirement

 In 1964, Beymer became involved in Freedom Summer in Mississippi.
 "You get tired of being a complainer, passive," he said.

 He assisted Barney Frank in rescuing Freedom Democrat forms in a rental truck that had been confiscated from arrested Freedom volunteers in Canton, Mississippi on Freedom Day (July 16, 1964).
-During this time, he filmed the award-winning documentary A Regular Bouquet: Mississippi Summer (1964), documenting the efforts of volunteers registering African-Americans to vote.
+During this time, he filmed the award-winning documentary A Regular Bouquet: Mississippi Summer (1964), portraying the efforts of volunteers registering African-Americans to vote.

-In February 1964, he said all the films he had done except The Longest Day "should have been classroom work and never should have been shown publicly...
-I'm not a leading man.
+In February 1964, he said all the films he had done except The Longest Day "should have been classroom work and never should have been shown publicly...I'm not a leading man.
 I'm a character actor.
 That is, I'm not a stereotyped leading man type.
-I'm kind of a schlepp at times...
-I don't care about billing and being a star.
+I'm kind of a schlepp at times...I don't care about billing and being a star.
 Being myself is the first thing."

-Beymer guest starred in episodes of Kraft Suspense Theatre, The Virginian, Bob Hope Presents the Chrysler Theatre, Dr. Kildare, The Man from U.N.C.L.E., and Death Valley Days.
-He did The Country Girl on stage.
+Beymer guest-starred in episodes of Kraft Suspense Theatre, The Virginian, Bob Hope Presents the Chrysler Theatre, Dr. Kildare, The Man from U.N.C.L.E., and Death Valley Days.
+He acted in The Country Girl on stage.

-Beymer returned to features with Scream Free!
-(1969) co-starring his West Side Story co-star Russ Tamblyn, also known as Free Grass.
-It was never released.